 Evaluation: Students will be required to write two essays at the end of each Semester, based on the material covered.
-Grade is based on this examination, attendance and class

-In particular we'll look at the halachic process from Moshe to MT!
-In what way is Torah from G-d, what is the structure of the Oral Law, the authority of Chazal and the nature of machloket?
+Grade is based on this examination, attendance and class authority of Chazal and the nature of machloket?
 In a modern context, what are psak halacha, chumra, kullah and minhag and does it make a difference what your hashkafa is?
 We'll also keep a focus on how Torah developed in the context of other world events.
 What was Torah in the ancient world of paganism and prophecy?
 How did the Greeks really influence our thinking?
 How did the Roman exile and Christianity lead to the formation of the Talmud and Midrash.
 We'll look at the 'rationalist vs. mystical' philosophical debates in the Middle Ages, the origins and impact of kabbalah and the Zohar, messianism and the radical innovation of the Shulchan Aruch in a post-Renaissance world, and the impact of the Enlightenment on Jewish thought.
 Finally, how does all of this (and a lot more!) come together to produce the modern Jewish world, and where is it all heading?
-Understanding the origins of the Judaism we see in the modern world is one of the most central requirements to living a confident and informed Torah life.
-This course will enable students to gain a deeper understanding of the origin and legitimacy of the Oral Law, to better appreciate the historical development of halacha, and how contemporary poskim arrive at halachic decisions today.
-Contemporary halachic and hashkafic norms did not simply 'appear' but are the result of millennia of tradition, analysis, interpretation and transmission - Mesorah.
-Achieving a deeper understanding of this is a critical tool in developing emunah and confidence in the importance of living an authentic halachic and hashkafic life.
-It also energizes our understanding of, and commitment to, halacha and builds awareness of the responsibility to be a link in the chain of Mesorah, and pass on a Judaism that the next generation will be proud to live.